vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## Change log
-### 0.7.7 [2021-xx-yy]
+### 0.7.7 [2021-06-24]
 #### Added
 - Picture on Honorifics and Membership item sheets.
 - System Setting option to indicate the Initiative focus (world specific).
-- Added arrows up and down in front of Weapon and Item name (Main Tab) as a quantity counter for all item type.
+- Added arrows up and down in front of Weapon and Item name (Main Tab) as a quantity counter for these item types.
 - Quantities will always show up inside brackets.
 - After rolling a weapon check with Aim box checked, it will be unchecked automatically.